AlexCC93/readthedocs_test/docs/source/Writting publisher and subscriber nodes. C++.rst

 Publisher node in C++
 ------------------------

-Make sure to be in a brand new terminal window and no ROS commands are currently running.
+Make sure to be in a brand new terminal window and no ROS commands were executed previously.

 It will be necessary first to create a new package.
 This package should be contained in the ``ros2_ws`` workspace, within its ``/src`` folder.
 The name provided to this new package will be "cpp_pubsub".